spm/spm-docs/docs/manual/batch/batch.md

 - Results report (`SPM > Stats > Results Report`)

-Note that this examplar analysis pipeline is ancient and the `SPM > Tools > Old Segment` and
+Note that this exemplar analysis pipeline is ancient and the `SPM > Tools > Old Segment` and
 `SPM > Tools > Old Normalise > Old Normalise: Write` modules could be replaced by a single `SPM > Spatial > Normalise: Estimate & Write` one.